 What type of yoga is best for beginners?

-Modalities such as Hatha Yoga, Restorative Yoga, or gentle Vinyasa Yoga are ideal for beginners.
-These classes typically focus on basic movements and have an accessible pace for those who are just starting.
+Modalities like Hatha Yoga, Restorative Yoga, or gentle Vinyasa Yoga are ideal for beginners.
+These classes usually focus on basic movements and have an accessible pace for those who are starting.

 How long should I practice?

-It is not necessary to spend hours.
-With 15-20 minutes a day you can reap benefits.
+You don’t need to dedicate hours.
+With 15-20 minutes a day you can get benefits.
 As you feel more comfortable, you can increase the time according to your availability and energy.

 What does OM mean in yoga?

-You only need a mat, comfortable clothes, and a quiet space.
-Accessories like blocks or straps are helpful but not essential at the beginning.
+You only need a mat, comfortable clothing and a quiet space.
+Accessories like blocks or straps are useful, but not essential at the beginning.

-Is it normal to feel clumsy at first?
+Is it normal to feel awkward at first?

-Yes, it is completely normal.
-Like any new activity, yoga takes time to adjust.
+Yes, it’s completely normal.
+Like any new activity, yoga takes time to adapt to.
 Be patient with yourself and enjoy the process without worrying about perfection.

 Yoga poses for beginners

-If you are starting with yoga, the sun salutation poses (Surya Namaskar) are an excellent choice.
+If you are starting out in yoga, the sun salutations (Surya Namaskar) are an excellent option.
 This dynamic sequence combines fluid movements with breathing, helping you improve flexibility, strengthen your body, and connect with your energy.
-Additionally, it includes basic poses such as the mountain, the cobra, and the downward dog, perfect for those who are just beginning.
+In addition, it includes basic postures such as the mountain, the cobra, and the downward-facing dog, perfect for those who are starting.

 Mountain Pose (Tadasana)

-Tadasana, or the mountain pose, is the foundation of all standing poses.
-To perform it, stand with your feet slightly apart, stretch your arms alongside your body, and lift your head towards the sky.
+Tadasana, or Mountain Pose, is the foundation of all standing poses.
+To perform it, stand with your feet slightly apart, extend your arms to the sides of your body and raise your head towards the sky.

-This asana helps improve posture, strengthens the thighs, and enhances balance.
+This asana helps to improve posture, strengthens the thighs, and improves balance.

 Downward Facing Dog Pose (Adho Mukha Svanasana)